 - Vendors are required to stay for the entirety of the event.

 Calling all golfers & generous donors!
 Join us on Thursday, June 9th, 2022, at the Willowbrook Golf Course for the City of Winter Haven’s Golf Tournament to benefit the Juneteenth Celebration.
 We encourage players from every skill level to join us for a morning of golf, prizes, great food, and more!
 Take a look at our event package by clicking the link below and give us a call at (863)-291-5656 for more information.

 – Juneteenth Celebration Committee

 What is Juneteenth?

 Juneteenth is the oldest nationally celebrated commemoration of the ending of slavery in the United States.
-Dating back to 1865, on June 19, the Union soldiers landed at Galveston, Texas, with news that the war had ended and that the enslaved were now free.
-Note that this was two and a half years after President Lincoln’s Emancipation Proclamation – which had become official January 1, 1863.
+Dating back to 1865, on June 19th, the Union soldiers landed at Galveston, Texas, with news that the war had ended and that the enslaved were now free.
+Note that this was two and a half years after President Lincoln’s Emancipation Proclamation – which had become official on January 1st, 1863.
 Juneteenth today celebrates African American freedom and achievement while encouraging unity and respect for all cultures.

 - The Lem Geathers Future Change Maker Scholarship (sponsored by The Winter Haven Chamber of Commerce)

 The Future Change Maker Scholarship is awarded to a high school senior and Winter Haven resident based on their creative sharing, explanation, or interpretation of the significant history of the emancipation of African Americans who had been enslaved in the United States.